 MANSON, DONALD, HBC chief trader; b.
-6 April 1796 at Thurso, Caithness, Scotland, son of Donald Manson and Jean Gunn; d.
+6 April 1796 at Thurso, Caithness, Scotland, son of Donald Manson and Jean Gunn; m.
+October 1828 Félicité Lucier and they had eight children; d.
 7 Jan.
 1880 at Champoeg, Oregon.

 Donald Manson was engaged by the Hudson’s Bay Company in 1817 and stationed at Rock Depot (Gordon House) on the Hayes River in present-day Manitoba.
-From there he went to Fort Superior and various other posts including Île-à-la-Crosse in the English River District.
+From there he went to Île-à-la-Crosse (Sask.) and various other posts in the English River district.
 An 1822 report noted that he was a “fine powerful active young man [and a] tolerable Clerk & Trader.”
 Manson, once described by John Tod* as a “ramping highlander,” had already begun to show his penchant for a rugged outdoor life.
 In 1822 he participated in expeditions led by Chief Factor Donald McKenzie* to the headwaters of the Missouri and South Saskatchewan rivers.
-Later in the same year, Manson travelled with Francis Heron* to examine the Bow and Red Deer rivers for possible trading post sites.
+Later in the same year, Manson travelled with Francis Heron to examine the Bow and Red Deer rivers for possible trading post sites.
+In 1824 he joined Chief Trader Samuel Black* on an important exploration of the Finlay River and the area west of the Rocky Mountains.

-Manson took over Kamloops Post on the Thompson River in 1841.
-During 1843–44 he was in charge of Stikine, a post established in territory leased from Russia.
+Manson took over the Thompson’s River Post (Kamloops, B.C.) in 1841.
+During 1843–44 he was in charge of Stikine (Alaska), a post established in territory leased from Russia.
 One of his duties was to investigate the murder there of young John McLoughlin, son of the departmental governor.
 The senior McLoughlin was upset by Manson’s apparent lack of vigour in searching out the killers and handing them over to the Russian authorities for trial, but apparently there was no evidence on which he could act.

 Donald Manson was one of the many capable individuals who manned the farthest outposts of the huge HBC empire.
-A recent biographer, Harriet Munnick, describes him as “a typical trader in the employ of a great monopoly – tough, obstinate, a little grim, honest, humorless, and a titan for work.”
+Biographer Harriet Munnick describes him as “a typical trader in the employ of a great monopoly – tough, obstinate, a little grim, honest, humorless, and a titan for work.”

 Cite This Article